Kirk Dillard: Early career

-Dillard was the Chief of Staff to former Governor Jim Edgar, starting in 1991, for Edgar's first term.
+Dillard was the chief of staff to former governor Jim Edgar, starting in 1991, for Edgar's first term.
 He also served as the Director of Legislative Affairs to former Governor James R. Thompson.
 On April 1, 1987, Governor Jim Thompson appointed Dillard to be a judge on the Illinois Court of Claims for a term ending January 16, 1989.
 On June 23, 1987, the Illinois Senate confirmed Dillard to said judgeship.
 The seat filled by Dillard was a newly created seat as part of the expansion of the court from five members to seven members.
 On April 13, 1989, Dillard was reappointed for a term ending January 16, 1995 and confirmed for said term by the Illinois Senate on June 26, 1989.

-Dillard was a member of the Republican Illinois State Central Committee.
+Dillard was a member of the Republican Illinois State Central Committee and was a chairman of the DuPage County Republican Party.
 He sits on the Board of Directors for the Robert Crown Center for Health Education and is a partner at Locke Lord Bissell & Liddell LLP.

 Illinois State Senate

 Dillard served in the Illinois Senate from 1993 to 2014.
 Dillard was appointed to the State Senate in December 1993, after Thomas McCracken Jr. resigned.
-In the 95th General Assembly, he served as the Senate GOP Whip.
+At the start of the 95th General Assembly, Senate Minority Leader Frank Watson appointed Dillard to the Senate Republican leadership team as a Minority Caucus Whip.
+Dillard is a member of the American Legislative Exchange Council (ALEC), serving as Illinois state leader.

 In June 2007, he appeared in an Iowa TV ad touting his former state senate colleague, Barack Obama.

 Dillard served in the Illinois Senate as the Co-Chairperson of the Judiciary Committee, and Chairman of the High Technology Task Force.
 He also served on the Senate Committee as a Whole; Environment & Energy Committee; Executive Appointments Committee; Licensed Activities Committee; and the Subcommittee on Amendments; Subcommittee on Special Issues (Where he was the Sub-Minority Spokesperson); and the Environment & Energy Subcommittee.

 Dillard cosponsored the Senior Citizens Tax Deferral program.
 Dillard was a sponsor of Illinois' first major campaign finance and ethics reform in 25 years.

 Dillard resigned from the Illinois Senate effective August 3, 2014.
 The Republican Party for the 24th Legislative District appointed Chris Nybo, the Republican nominee for the 2014 general election, to the vacancy.